So’ham Yoga: Ashtanga Yoga

 Many things lighten and purify the mind, but nothing clarifies the mind like the prolonged and profound practice of meditation.
 The state of mental clarity produced by meditation should continue outside meditation.
 Meditation should by its nature prepare us for living.
 At the same time, meditation should establish us in interior life, making us increasingly aware both inwardly and outwardly.
 This is because reality consists of two aspects: the unmoving consciousness of spirit and the moving, dynamic activity of evolutionary energy.
 Reality embraces both, and to be without the awareness of one or the other is to be incomplete.

 Meditation enables us to see deeply into things outside meditation.
 Through meditation we cultivate the ability to be objective–separate from objects but keenly aware of them and thus able to intelligently and effectively function in relation to them.
 Meditation, then, is the most effective school for living open to us.
 And it manifests in the simplest of ways: a more compassionate outlook, a deeper self-understanding, an awareness of changelessness amidst change, a taste for spiritual conversation and reading, and experience of inmost peace.
-One man who had been practicing meditation for a while remarked to another meditator, “I can’t figure out what is happening to me.
-Last night for the first time in my married life I helped my wife do the dishes.”

-In the practice of the japa and meditation of Aom we are putting ourselves into a totally–even sublimely–different sphere of consciousness and experience from that in which so much phenomena arise.
+In the practice of the japa and meditation of So’ham we are putting ourselves into a totally–even sublimely–different sphere of consciousness and experience from that in which so much phenomena arise.
 Meditation is done for the development of consciousness–truly pure and simple–whereas it is our active life that is meant for both seeing and experiencing.
 It is all a matter of consciousness–of consciousness that pervades our entire life–not just a “wonderful feeling” in meditation.
 It is the fundamental state of consciousness and mind outside of meditation that matters.

 Avoiding the gears